Email-builder/email-builder-core/README.md

 Type: `Object`
 Default: `{}`

-Set in conjunction with `emailBuilder.sendEmailTest` method to send yourself an email test.
-Requires two properties `options.emailTest.email` and `options.emailTest.subject` with an optional `options.emailTest.transport` property.
-View [nodmailer transport methods](https://github.com/andris9/Nodemailer/blob/0.7/README.md#setting-up-a-transport-method) if using `emailTest.transport` option
+Set when using `emailBuilder.sendEmailTest` method to send yourself an email test.
+Requires two properties `email` and `subject` with an optional `transport` property.
+View [nodmailer transport methods](https://github.com/andris9/Nodemailer/blob/0.7/README.md#setting-up-a-transport-method) if using `transport` option

 Example: